Victim of deadly 1982 attack lobbies for inmate's freedom

 KANSAS CITY, Mo.
 (AP) — A woman assaulted as a girl during a 1982 attack that killed her mother wants Missouri's governor to free the man imprisoned the past three decades for the crimes, insisting he's innocent.

-Melissa Neal DeBoer, now 42, wrote in an application for executive commutation to Gov. Jay Nixon she's "heartbroken" that her now-recanted testimony helped convict Rodney Lincoln.
+Melissa Neal DeBoer, now 42, wrote in an application for executive commutation to Gov. Jay Nixon this week that she's "heartbroken" that her now-recanted testimony helped convict Rodney Lincoln.

 Seventy-two-year-old Lincoln has served 33 years of a life sentence since being convicted of manslaughter in the 1982 death of 35-year-old JoAnn Tate, who was killed in her home.
 Her two young daughters, including DeBoer at the age of 7, were assaulted.